-Foster Carers are supported to facilitate contact between the child and their birth family (or significant others) where this is called for in their care plan.
-Where supervision of contact is required, and input from the agency is specifically requested by the Placing Authority, Support Workers and Supervising Social Workers will undertake this task, in recognition of the need for a child to have a familiar face to support them through what can be, for some children, an emotionally challenging time.
+Foster Carers are supported to facilitate family time between the child and their birth family (or significant other) where this is called for in their care plan.
+Where supervision of family time is required, and input from the agency is specifically requested by the Placing Authority, Support Workers and Supervising Social Workers will undertake this task, in recognition of the need for a child to have a familiar face to support them through what can be, for some children, an emotionally challenging time.